 Did you know there are an estimated 144,558 veterans living in New York City, according to the U.S. Census Bureau?
 As you plan for your care in retirement or the care of a loved one, be sure you are taking advantage of all potential benefits you qualify for.
 For instance, veterans and their spouses searching for an assisted living community may be eligible for benefits from the Veterans Administration (VA).

 For veterans and/or spouses in need of personal assistance, Aid and Attendance is a non-service-connected pension benefit offered by the VA.

 This benefit covers costs related to assistance with activities of daily living, or tasks related to personal care, which are an indicator of one’s level of functional independence.
 These may include bathing, feeding, grooming, and dressing.

 Who is Eligible for the Aid and Attendance Benefit?

-The Aid and Attendance program is for qualified veterans with wartime service that are also receiving a VA pension.
-The US Department of Veterans Affairs states that in order to qualify for the Veterans Pension program, you must meet the following requirements:
+The Aid and Attendance program is for qualified veterans with wartime service who are also receiving a VA pension.
+According to the US Department of Veterans Affairs, to qualify for the Veterans Pension program, you must meet the following requirements:

 Both of these must be true: